itchio/itch-docs/developing/getting-started.md

 Look at `src/renderer/basics/` for simple examples.

-> **Note:** We are in the proces of migrating to React Hooks and Functional Components.
+> **Note:** We are in the process of migrating to React Hooks and Functional Components.
 Use `React.memo` where possible.

 ### Styled components \(CSS\)